Polyhydramnios is too much amniotic fluid. This fluid supports and protects the baby. It also important for the growth of the baby.

-If you have mild polyhydramnios, you may not have any symptoms.
+Symptoms may not occur with mild changes.
 When symptoms do appear, they may include:

 American Pregnancy Association

 The American Congress of Obstetricians and Gynecologists

 Canadian Women's Health Network

 The Society of Obstetricians and Gynaecologists of Canada

 Amniotic fluid abnormalities.
 EBSCO DynaMed Plus website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T905317/Amniotic-fluid-abnormalities.
 Updated March 29, 2017.
 Accessed April 7, 2017.

 Polyhydramnios.
 March of Dimes website.
 Available at: http://www.marchofdimes.org/complications/polyhydramnios.aspx.
 Updated June 2012.
 Accessed April 7, 2017.

 Practice Bulletin No. 175: ultrasound in pregnancy.
 Obstet Gynecol.
 2016;128(6):e241-e256.

 Prenatal ultrasound screening.
 EBSCO DynaMed Plus website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T115088/Prenatal-ultrasound-screening.
 Updated February 5, 2016.
 Accessed April 7, 2017.